 Fred has aged slowly.
 He gave me a photograph of himself marked simply, "PFL (Poorfish Lake) 1927."
 It is late summer.
 Fred is standing beside a large, rough-barked black spruce which is a veteran of perhaps two centuries.
 Fred is a slim, short figure, looking intently into the camera.
 He is twenty-seven years old, but he still has an unlined, boyish face, so that one might think him eighteen.
 He is wearing a ranger-style felt hat, similar to those worn by the Royal Canadian Mounted Police, a check shirt, ordinary blue denim pants and beaded moccasins.
 It is a typical summer campsite on the canoe route, with gear piled here and there.
-His pocket watch hangs from a tree limb overhead, his rifle, a long-barrelled lever-action model, stands propped against a tree.
+His pocket watch hangs from a tree limb overhead, and his rifle, a long-barrelled lever-action model, stands propped against a tree.
 On a sack of white flour rests his camera case.
 Two wooden grub boxes are stacked on the ground beside him.

 "For seventeen winters I camped out," he said to me, an understatement that is full of meaning.
 Out in the worst weather the country had to offer, often huddled shivering by the campfire at night, often hungry.
 It did not age him prematurely.
 Another photograph, marked "Reindeer Lake 1945," shows Fred with his wife, Nora.
-He is standing among a number of sleigh dogs, a hand-rolled cigarette in one corner of his mouth.
+He is standing among several sleigh dogs, a hand-rolled cigarette in one corner of his mouth.
 He looks mature now, and his chest has deepened; one might guess that he is thirty-five years old, instead of his actual forty-five.
 When I first saw Fred in 1971, his hair was sparse, but he was neither bald nor grey.
 A casual observer might have taken him for sixty or sixty-five, instead of seventy-one.
 I thought it somewhat unusual that he had, for some years, qualified for the Old Age Security pension and was, at the same time entitled to draw Family Allowance benefits on behalf of his twin sons, then fifteen years old.
 From Fred's diaries and Ed's journals, I have compiled a list of the years Fred actually spent in the wilderness, trapping.

-Between the fall of 1923 and the spring of 1940, he trapped every fall, winter and spring, except for the winter 1932-33, when he operated a trading post.
+Between the fall of 1923 and the spring of 1940, he trapped every fall, winter and spring, except for the winter of 1932-33, when he operated a trading post.
 After 1940, Fred operated a sawmill for a time in Flin Flon, Manitoba, in partnership with his brother Edgar.
-By 1947 Fred was back in the bush, and he trapped every winter between the fall of 1947 and the spring of 1957.
+By 1947, Fred was back in the bush, and he trapped every winter between the fall of 1947 and the spring of 1957.
 Then for three winters, he was involved in managing his own mink ranch at Ile-a-la-Crosse, but he got back to the North for both the spring and fall catches in 1961, 1962 and 1963.
 Since then Fred has trapped: in the fall of 1965 and 1969; in the spring and fall of 1973.
 Combined, these seasons amount to thirty-three years of trapping.

 Fred is a loner; whereas Ed Theriau, on encountering the trails of dog teams in the bush in mid-winter would follow them, and seek out, if possible, his Indian neighbours; Fred, if travelling in new country, would probably veer away from the trail to avoid them.
 His preference has always been to operate alone.
 There is no evidence that he ever had a partner other than Ed for a few seasons, and Tom Beads for one fall.
 The occasions when Ed and Fred met in winter are faithfully noted by Fred.
 There is often only one such entry in an entire winter; sometimes there are two.
 There are seasons in which he does not mention Ed at all.